magento/merchdocs/src/magento/magento-marketplace.md

 Your access key is a set of public and private keys that is used to synchronize your Magento installation with your Magento account and verify your credentials.
 After your account is synchronized, you must enter your private key each time you install an extension or module from Magento Marketplace or upgrade your Magento installation.

-You can create multiple access keys for different purposes, and enable or disable them as needed.
+You can create multiple access keys for different purposes and enable or disable them as needed.
 However, you must use the same access key that was used to install the Magento software.
 For example, you cannot use a Magento Open Source access key to update or upgrade Magento Commerce, or vice versa.
-You also cannot use an access key that belongs to another user, or one that is from a [shared account]({% link magento/magento-account-share.md %}).
+You also cannot use an access key that belongs to another user or one that is from a [shared account]({% link magento/magento-account-share.md %}).

 ### Create an access key